 Sam de Bruin, founder of Karmic Cold Pressed Juice, says that since implementing buy now, pay later, the service now accounts for around 10–15% of total sales.
 His tip for deciding whether a payment type is right for you?
 “You have to work out who your target market is.
 If they’re younger, then they’re probably going to want ‘buy now, pay later’.”

 If you’d like to offer a buy now, pay later service, first consider whether your customers use them and if you are missing out on high value sales transactions by not offering them.
 The fees associated with BNPL services are often higher than EFTPOS merchant fees, so think about whether you need to build them into the cost of your goods.
 It’s also worth considering how well a system can integrate with your current point of sale, accounting and eCommerce setups.
-Both online and in-store, Tyro provides an option to process BNPL transactions through their EFTPOS machine, as long as the provider issues a Visa or Mastercard with their service.
+Both online and in-store, Tyro provides an option to process BNPL transactions, as long as the provider issues a Visa or Mastercard with their service.

 Let customers make reservations or bookings online